blab/cartography/docs/cartography.md

 Therefore, while Influenza's clades were defined by mutations, zika's clades were defined by significant geographical introductions and outbreaks.
 Because of the difference in the definition of a clade, we used Zika to determine if the embeddings can not only recapitulate mutational but also geographical significance within its clustering.
 The genomes are 10769 bases long, with a mean bases missing of 913.613 and median of 154.
+The variation percent within the genomes is ____, which ____.
-With a longer genome and possible recombination, it can be reasonably assumed that zika is a good test case for Cartography.
+With a longer genome and possible recombination, it can be reasonably assumed that Zika is a good test case for Cartography.
 We infer that the embeddings will reveal outbreak patterns, but with less defined clusters than Influenza.

 ## Embedding clusters reveal outbreak and geographical patterns within Zika

-All four dimensionality reduction methods recapitulated phylogenetic patterns observed in the phylogeny (Figure 1).
+All four dimensionality reduction methods recapitulated phylogenetic patterns observed in the phylogeny ([@fig:zika-embeddings]).
 PCA, after imputing missing data, had a similar global structure to the findings in Metsky et.al., where the clades were featured on a continuum of shifting between clades instead of tightly clustered as seen in Influenza.
 Geographical introductions and outbreaks isolated from the others were placed at larger euclidean distances than related introductions.
 An example is clade c2, an outbreak in Singapore and Thailand separated from the other geographical introductions in the Americas.